Adopt Positive Thinking

 - Genre or mainstream fiction, including romance, erotica, mystery/crime, thriller, science fiction, fantasy, young adult, new adult

 - Nonfiction books that would get shelved in your average Barnes & Noble or independent bookstore—which requires a strong hook or concept and author platform.
-Usually a New York publisher won’t sign a nonfiction book unless it anticipates selling 10,000 to 20,000 copies minimum.
+Usually a New York publisher won’t sign a nonfiction book unless it expects selling 10,000 to 20,000 copies minimum.

 THE NEED FOR AN AGENT